4 Best Sami Experiences in Tromso (Reindeer, Aurora, & More!)

 You will have the opportunity to get up close to several hundred partly wild, but friendly reindeer who will gather around you to get some of their preferred food, lichen.

-After feeding the Tromso reindeer, you will head for a traditional meal that has been stewed over an open fire.
+After feeding the Tromso reindeer, you will head for a traditional meal that has been stewed over an open fire in a traditional gamme.

-Following lunch, you will head into a lavvo and sit around a fire to learn all about the history of reindeer herding and the Sami people.
+Following lunch, you will sit around a fire to learn all about the history of reindeer herding and the Sami people, along with some tips on how to survive winter in the far north.

 Your welcoming hosts will also perform traditional joik songs that have been passed down through the generations.

 I feel I need to add the following part to this guide.
 One of the most common things to do in Tromso is to enjoy a Sami experience and go reindeer sledding.
-Is it ethical?
+But, is it ethical?

 Unlike dog sledding in Tromso, the reindeer looked miserable when I saw them dragging people in sleds around.
 I have been on two different experiences where I witnessed this- one in Norway and one in Finland.